What Is Remote IoT Device Management and How Does It Work?

 OCPP

-OCPP is a protocol that enable EV charging systems to communicate with a central management system.
+OCPP is a protocol that enables EV charging systems to communicate with a central management system.
 It is used to transmit a 24-hour forecast of local available capacity to the charging point operator.

 AWS IoT

-Cloud services and device software are provided by AWS IoT for connecting your IoT devices to other devices and integrate them into AWS IoT solutions.
+Cloud services and device software are provided by AWS IoT for connecting your IoT devices to other devices and integrating them into AWS IoT solutions.
 Protocols as below can be provided:

 Azure IoT